-Reverse mortgages are popular among seniors for many reasons.
-One of them is due to the Home Equity Conversion Mortgage (HECM) Program, which allows retirees to turn their home equity into a monthly source of income without moving out of their houses.
+Reverse mortgages are popular among seniors.
+Through the Home Equity Conversion Mortgage (HECM) Program, retirees can turn their home equity into a monthly source of income without moving out of their houses.
 And with their extra cash, seniors can remodel their homes and pay for their living expenses.
 If you’re interested in buying a new home in retirement, a reverse mortgage can cover the cost of that, too.
-In fact, the HECM for Purchase Program can make this a reality.
+That’s where the HECM for Purchase Program comes into play.

 What Is the HECM for Purchase Program?